- No lengthy contracts

 - Can take 2-3 weeks to schedule an installation

 Each software license is equal to one register.
 There are no contractual obligations.
-These packages are billed annually, so the bigger the software and hardware bundles, the more money it’s going to cost upfront.
+These packages are billed annually, so the bigger the software and hardware bundles, the more money it will cost upfront.

-While the cost for Touch Bistro might seem relatively high, it’s very competitive to other point-of-sale system prices on the market.
+While Touch Bistro’s cost might seem relatively high, it’s very competitive to other point-of-sale system prices on the market.
 It’s also a good value for money when you consider the number of terminals and locations you have access to with each package.
-The company does an excellent job of providing different price points dependent on the number of POS systems that you need.
+The company does an excellent job of providing different price points depending on the features and number of POS systems you need.

 What about the installation of the equipment?
 Their support team is available during the initial setup and with scheduled sessions after that to help with configuring your equipment correctly.
 Alternatively, they offer premium configuration services for a fee that is customized based on your specific requirements and venue type.